-Visual Cognition Research Laboratory
+Visual Cognition Research Lab

-Welcome to the Visual Cognition Research Laboratory
+Welcome to the Visual Cognition Research Lab

 Our latest publication is now online: The Impact of Social Anxiety Disorder on Emotional Expression Recognition: A Meta-analysis